Invited by Graduate School, Shanghai Normal University, China

 Project Brief

-I developed a concept of Typo-Image, an extension of Typo-Photo incorporating a semiotic theory exploring aligned messages with the visual impression and emotion, which is the methodology of visual communication design in the 21st century.
+I developed the concept of Typo-Image, an extension of Typo-Photo incorporating a semiotic theory exploring aligned messages with the visual impression and emotion, which is the methodology of visual communication design in the 21st century.

-The final experimental poster designs exhibited in the gallery building, where students, guests, and I evaluated and celebrated the study.
+The final experimental poster designs were exhibited in the gallery building, where students, guests, and I evaluated and celebrated the study.

 Requirements